samisbakedham/finn/doc/stratum_for_pools.md

-# MWC Stratum Server extension for Mining Pool
+# finn Stratum Server extension for Mining Pool

 ## About

-Normally Mining pools need extra functionality to prevent attacks.
-MWC Stratum Server extension provide additional layer for that.
+Normally Mining pools need extra functionality to prevent attacks. finn Stratum Server extension provide additional layer for that.
 It is expected that additional layers of attacks preventions are in place as well.
 If needed, Stratum can be integrated with firewall to increase robustness.

 ## Configuration

-Here is a default config for the Stratum Server of the MWC Node
+Here is a default config for the Stratum Server of the finn Node

 ```
 ################################################